I want to start this out by defining the word stress:

 You can also find similar exercise podcasts on Spotify.
 I’m sure there are other apps as well, I’m only familiar with Spotify.

-Crosswords, puzzles and word games – are great for distractions from stresses.
+Crosswords, puzzles, and word games – are great for distractions from stress.
 It also helps to Improve Your Memory as well!

-Cut back on your caffeine – coffee, pop, energy drinks–which tends to put us on edge, not good for stressful situations.
+Cut back on your caffeine – coffee, pop, energy drinks–which tends to put us on edge, not useful for stressful situations.

 Eat different kinds of vegetables